-The HS solution design approach requires hardware full disk encryption and software full disk encryption.
-In the HS solution design, HWFDE will be used to provide DAR protection for the outer layer and SWFDE will be used to provide DAR protection for the inner layer.
+The HWFDE/SWFDE (HS) solution design approach requires hardware full disk encryption and software full disk encryption.
+In the HS solution design, HWFDE will be used to provide DAR protection for the outer layer, and SWFDE will be used to provide DAR protection for the inner layer.
 The HS DAR solution uses a password, passphrase, smartcard or USB token to provide access to classified data.
-Once a user inputs the correct password, passphrase, smartcard or USB token value, the HWFDE allows the booting of the operating system.
-The operating system will then require the user to authenticate to the SWFDE, after which the user has access to the data on the drive.
+Once a user inputs the correct password, passphrase, smartcard, or USB token value to the outer layer HWFDE, the inner layer SWFDE prompts the user to enter a password, passphrase, smartcard, or USB token in the pre-boot environment.
+Once the user authenticates to the SWFDE, the OS is loaded and the user has access to the data on the drive.